Attention ALL Parents - This will take just 30 seconds to read and is a fantastic opportunity!

 We value the help that parents can give us and appreciate them sharing any problems a child may have had previously or during their time with us.
 Should a parent have concerns about the progress of their child they should discuss them with the class teacher.
 If there continues to be a cause for concern then this should be brought to the attention of the headteacher.
 Complaints about the special educational needs provision made by the school should be discussed with the headteacher.
 In the unlikely event that the headteacher is unable to resolve the complaint, then the parent should write to the School’s SEND Governor.

-If a parent would like to read a full copy of the SEND policy then they can borrow one available from the school secretary.
+If a parent would like to read a full copy of the SEND policy then they can borrow one available from the school office.
 If a parent would like their own copy then this can be arranged.
-There will be a small charge for this service to cover photocopy costs.

-Mrs Sharkey is the SENDCO for the school.
+Mrs McArdle is the acting SENDCO for the school.

 The Additional Needs register is where staff have identified a pupil who may be of concern, but that concern can be addressed through First Quality Teaching.